CorrelAidxNL/CorrelAidxNL.github.io/README.md

 ## Remaining Theme Migration Items

 To be deleted as and when completed.
-There items are specific to the change from Feeling Responsive to Vonge.

-* Add Events page (with link in menubar)
-* Add YouTube link (same as Twitter, Facebook etc)
-* Footer should reference Correlaid Netherlands, with Vonge Template by Cloud Cannon at the end.
+Concerns issues that don't seem to be testable on localhost.

+* Check contact form (localhost gives a server error message that hopefully disappears in a live environment).
+* Check mobile website appearance (localhost gives computer appearance)